DishaMohindru1/Game_controller/README.md

    ```

 ## Upload the Firmware
-   Once the build is complete, you can upload the `.uf2` file to the Raspberry Pi Pico:
+   Once the build is complete, upload the `.uf2` file to the Raspberry Pi Pico:
    - Press and hold the **BOOTSEL** button while plugging the Pico into your computer.
    - Drag and drop the `.uf2` file onto the Pico’s storage device that appears.
+   - the window will close automatically, it indicates the raspberry pi is re-booted and has started working as a game controller.
+   - the LED will start blinking indicating that it is mounted on the system.

 ---